openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 ## Library Requirements for C++ and C Languages

-Independently on language used to write the application, `openvino` must always be put to the final distribution since is a core library which orshectrates with all the inference and frontend plugins.
+Independent on the language used to write the application, the `openvino` library must always be put to the final distribution, since it's a core library which orchestrates with all the inference and frontend plugins.
+In Intel® Distribution of OpenVINO™ toolkit, `openvino` depends on the TBB libraries which are used by OpenVINO Runtime to optimally saturate the devices with computations, so it must be put to the distribution package.

-For example, if your application is written with C language, then you need to put `openvino_c` additionally.
+If your application is written with C language, you need to put the `openvino_c` library additionally.

 The `plugins.xml` file with information about inference devices must also be taken as a support file for `openvino`.

-> **NOTE**: In Intel Distribution of OpenVINO, `openvino` depends on TBB libraries which are used by OpenVINO Runtime to optimally saturate the devices with computations, so it must be put to the distribution package.

 ## Libraries for Pluggable Components